luan-thnh/hangman/README.md

 Sure, here's an example of how you can structure the Screenshots section in your README.md file:

+## Download

+You can download the latest version of the Hangman game from the [here](https://github.com/luan-thnh/hangman/raw/master/download/hangman-game.apk).

 ## Screenshots

 ### Splash Screen